Alberto Ricardo da Silva: Later career

-On 5 December 2005, he wrote to UN Secretary-General Kofi Annan to reiterate the importance of justice to the people East Timor.
+On 5 December 2005, he wrote to UN Secretary-General Kofi Annan to reiterate the importance of justice to the people of Timor-Leste.
 He was concerned that politicians want to bury the truth to ensure that there is no accountability for those responsible for the atrocities committed from 1975 to 1999.
-He strongly urged the Secretary General to recommend that the Security Council adopt a Resolution under Chapter VII of the United Nations Charter to create an international tribunal for East Timor.
+He strongly urged the Secretary General to recommend that the Security Council adopt a Resolution under Chapter VII of the United Nations Charter to create an international tribunal for Timor-Leste.

 On 1 April 2007, the Bishop told some 2,000 young Catholics during Mass at the Immaculate Conception Cathedral, Dili to commemorate the 22nd World Youth Day, to forgive each other, reconcile and forge ahead in rebuilding their violence-racked country.

 On 21 February 2012, Bishop da Silva led a peace walk from Nossa Senhora Auxiliadora Church in Comoro to the bishop’s residence in Lecidere.
 Around 5,000 people took part, including priests, nuns, seminarians, laypeople, government officials and foreign ambassadors.
 The Bishop called on the people participate in the upcoming presidential election peacefully.
 In February 2015, Pope Francis accepted his resignation as Bishop of Dili.

 Bishop da Silva died of brain cancer on 2 April 2015.
-On January 30, 2016, he was succeeded by Virgílio do Carmo da Silva who was appointed by Pope Francis as Bishop of Dili.
+On 30 January 2016, he was succeeded by Virgílio do Carmo da Silva who was appointed by Pope Francis as Bishop of Dili.

-In April 2016, the East Timor Prime Minister Rui Maria de Araujo praised the late Bishop da Silva as well as other Church leaders for their "invaluable and unselfish contribution" in the country's struggle for independence.
+In April 2016, the Timor-Leste Prime Minister Rui Maria de Araujo praised the late Bishop da Silva as well as other Church leaders for their "invaluable and unselfish contribution" in the country's struggle for independence.
 He was speaking at a Mass to celebrate the first anniversary of the bishop's death.